abdel125/gopaths/README.md

 =======
 Go packages indexer.
 It searches for Go packages in GOROOT and GOPATH directories and then responds to shorter package paths with full paths.
-Useful together with 'cd' and 'godoc' commands.
+Useful together with 'cd' and 'godoc' commands

 Install
 =======